2025–26 Oldham Athletic A.F.C. season

-The 2025–26 season is the 131st season in the history of Oldham Athletic Football Club and their first season back in EFL League Two since the 2021–22 season following their promotion via the 2024–25 National League play-offs.
-In addition to the domestic league, the club would also participate in the FA Cup, the EFL Cup, and the 2025–26 EFL Trophy.
+The 2025–26 season was the 131st season in the history of Oldham Athletic Football Club and the club's first season back in EFL League Two since the 2021–22 season following their promotion via the 2024–25 National League play-offs.
+In addition to the domestic league, the club participated in the FA Cup, the EFL Cup, and the 2025–26 EFL Trophy.